 Only graduates from accredited programs like ours can take the Certified Medical Assistant (CMA) exam.
 Because we are accredited by the CAAHEP (Commission on Accreditation of Allied Health Education Programs) and MAERB (Medical Assisting Education Review Board), this means that we must meet stringent educational requirements that are reviewed by an outside agency annually.
 Employers prefer our graduates because of their quality college level education and certification(s).

 The Medical Assisting Certificate program is accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Complete information can be found in the college catalog: Accreditation

-Admission into the program requires that the applicant attend a Medical Assisting information session.Apply Request Info
+Admission into the program requires that the applicant attend a Medical Assisting virtual information session.Apply Request Info

 |First Semester (Spring)||Credits|